makermatic/SVG-Start-Screen/README.md

 5. After it pushes the changes and resolves deltas, the code should be updated. on the site in >30 seconds, sometimes even shorter.

 ## Known Issues/Caveats
 1. Global variable for timer has been declared, but doesn't serve a purpose.
 It may slow down netlify, even if it isn't printed to console.
 But if used properly, it could trigger a movement state for the icons to exit out from the canvas.
+    - **Update**: Timer has been commented out but can easily be brought in
 2. While `textAlign()` is set to `CENTER` and has a bounding box of `CENTER`, its possible that having a lot of characters could break that placement.
     - One way to fix it is to decrease `textSize()`, but what if you forget what the original font size was.

+## Change Log
+### v1.1.2
+ - Timer var and widget have been commented out to save OBS/browser performance